SimpleDataLabsInc/prophecy-docs/docs/concepts/dataset.md

   - target
 ---

-Datasets (not to be confused with a [Spark Dataset](https://spark.apache.org/docs/3.1.3/api/scala/org/apache/spark/sql/Dataset.html)) in Prophecy are the union of two concepts:
+Datasets in Prophecy are the union of two concepts:

 1. **Schema**: Schema, in this case, is the _shape_ of the data.
 Column names, their types and _how_ to read and write the data that fits this schema
 2. **Fabric**: The [Fabric](fabrics/fabrics.md) is the execution environment in which this data resides.